BenYeung4/Employee-Tracker/README.md

 AS A business owner
 I WANT to be able to view and manage the departments, roles, and employees in my company SO THAT I can organize and plan my business

+there are still some bugs where role and manager only shows number rather than the individual.
+Will fix when I have the oppotunity

 ## Table of Content